A missing helicopter carrying 5 Marines is located in California mountains

 Heavy snow falling Wednesday in the sparsely populated mountains covered in pine trees and thick brush was making access to the area challenging, the California Department of Forestry and Fire Protection, known as Cal Fire, said in a statement on X, formerly known as Twitter.
 The agency said it requested additional resources and was coordinating with the military, the U.S. Forest Service, U.S. Border Patrol, San Diego sheriff's department and the state Civil Air Patrol.

+"We came out here, we experienced some rugged terrain," Cal Fire spokesperson Mike Cornette told KUSI-TV earlier.
+"We experienced snow, muddy conditions.
+We got out on foot and tried to search the area as best as we could this morning, and we weren't able to find anything."

-The Cleveland National Forest covers 720 square miles (1,860 square kilometers) and many parts of its steep, rocky mountains have limited trails.
+The Cleveland National Forest covers 720 square miles and many parts of its steep, rocky mountains have limited trails.

-The National Weather Service in San Diego called for 6 to 10 inches (15 to 25 centimeters) of snow in the mountains above 5,000 feet (1,524 meters) and gusty winds late Wednesday.
+The National Weather Service in San Diego called for 6 to 10 inches of snow in the mountains above 5,000 feet and gusty winds late Wednesday.
 On Tuesday afternoon a tornado warning was issued but quickly canceled with the weather service saying the storm was not capable of forming a twister.

 President Joe Biden was briefed on the missing Marines, said White House press secretary Karine Jean-Pierre, who answered questions as the president flew to New York City for campaign fundraisers.